 You just completed your new donor acquisition campaign, and new donors are finally sending in their first gift.
 Now, after spending significant amounts of money acquiring these donors, you have to worry about their retention rates.

 How can you get them to give a second gift?

 How are you going to make sure they stay engaged?

-To help your nonprofit excel in its mission, we compiled four simple tips that will help you engage your donors and keep them donating:
+To help your nonprofit excel in its mission, we compiled four simple tips that will help you engage your donors and help you in retaining online donors:

 Tip #1: Utilize a personal touch.

 Set aside a few minutes each day, maybe in the morning after reviewing your email and calendar, to handwrite notes to key constituents.
 Whether you are wishing them a happy birthday, thanking them for a recent gift, or just dropping a note to say “hi,” the personal touch helps to deepen your relationship.

 It's important to develop a plan that allows you to regularly, but quickly and effectively, personally connect with donors.